Interblockchain/IBCLExchange/javascript/README.md

 ```
 This method allows to query the full order list directly from the blockchain state.
 Can be called by anybody as this information is public.
+For convenience, we paginate the results (with the optional page and limit parameters).

 ### Parameters (Optional):
 The user can supply optional filters to refine the query.